A05annex/a05annexUtil/README.md

 [chiefdelphi post](https://www.chiefdelphi.com/t/adding-my-teams-library-as-a-vendor-library/339626)
 and advises you:
 * create a `libs` folder in your robot project
-* copy the `a05annxUtil-0.8.6.jar` file from the 0.8.6 release into that `libs` folder
+* copy the `a05annxUtil-0.8.6.jar` file from the github 0.8.6 release into that `libs` folder
 * in the dependencies section of the `build.gradle` file add the line:
   `compile fileTree(dir: 'libs', include: ['*.jar'])`
 * add the `libs/a05annxUtil-0.8.6.jar` to git so it is saved as part of your project.